Greetings to you thrill seekers, music lovers, and conversationalists all across the fruited plane.

 How about getting her grandiose dictatorial urges adjusted?

-Mr. Limbaugh only trying to do what's helpful for the children.
+Mr. Limbaugh, she's only trying to do what's helpful for the children.

-Everybody knows that children don't eat the proper food though, what's good for them, and they don't know what's going on.
+Everybody knows that children don't eat the proper food or what's good for them and they don't know what's going on.

 And she's simply trying to take care of everyone's children.

-And what at what point did somebody annoy her as the mother Teresa of food and pallets?
+And what at what point did somebody annoy her as the Mother Teresa of food and palates?

 Mrs. Obama also said that children in underserved communities become obese because they aren't growing up with vegetables because there are no grocery stores.